Skip to main content

 • Road to Mental Readiness

-The Road to Mental Readiness app provides tools and resources to support CAF members, family members and the general public.
-This APP was developed to improve short-term performance and long-term mental health outcomes.
+The Road to Mental Readiness app and website provide tools and resources to support CAF members, family members and the general public.
+This app was developed to improve short-term performance and long-term mental health outcomes.
 R2MR training is layered and tailored to help CAF members meet relevant demands and responsibilities at each stage of their career and while on deployment.

 Apple App Store